GR0UP ACTIVITIES (Alphabetical)

 Please arrange car lifts amongst yourselves and let me know your intention to join a visit as soon as possible so that I can give garden owners plenty of notice

 To all U3A Members with an interest in using Computers with a Windows operating system.

 Group Leaders; John Bailey and John Weller

 The Computing group meets in the large hall of the Nursteed Centre every 4th Tuesday at 10am.
 Our meetings are aimed at all levels from beginner to expert, we all learn something.
-We currently have about 18 members regularly attending for a charge of £3 each meeting to cover room hire and refreshment costs.
+We currently have about 15 members regularly attending for a charge of £3 each meeting to cover room hire and refreshment costs.
 We want to attract more members.
 We have two sessions with a coffee break in between.
 Most months the first session deals with a specific topic and the second session includes a general Q and A session.
 Advance notice on queries is appreciated in order to give a more considered response.
 Our meetings consist of two 50 minute sessions with a coffee break between.